Policy

 As it relates to the key performance areas noted in the Monitoring College Effectiveness policy, the Board is interested in community need, student interest, enrollment, employment readiness, fiscal stewardship, and deployment.

 The measures and indicators suggested below are advisory in nature and are intended to provide the President with a broad range of ideas as to what the Board might find helpful as it monitors the College’s progress on the key performance areas for this Strategic Outcome.
-The President, at their discretion, can modify the measures and indicators as needed.
+The President, at his/her discretion, can modify the measures and indicators as needed.

 Specific measures for enrollment may include data that reflects CEU’s, FTE, and headcount of students and employers taking workforce training courses.
 Data aggregated by student demographic profiles is appropriate.
-Potential indicators might identify the number of employers and students who participate in workforce training courses and programs, the number of professional CEU’s earned in a fiscal year, and/or the percentage of employees within the district in private and public sectors taking workforce training courses in a fiscal year.
+Potential indicators might identify: the number of employers and students who participate in workforce training courses and programs; the number of professional CEU’s earned in a fiscal year; and/or the percentage of employees within the district in private and public sectors taking workforce training courses in a fiscal year.

 Specific measures for fiscal stewardship may provide data that demonstrates sustainability of workforce training programs.
 Potential indicators might reflect the revenue generated, costs incurred, and margins realized by workforce training programs.